 Prateeth Nayak

-I am currently a ML-Engineer at Apple Inc., where I am involved in scaling and optimization of Siri invocation stack involving ML-algorithms across all Apple Devices.
+I am currently a Senior ML-Engineer at Apple Inc., where I am involved in improving, scaling and optimizing of Voice Trigger System for Siri across all Apple Devices.

 Previously, I was a researcher/computer-scientist at Stanford Research Institute (SRI) International, where I worked on cross-disciplinary machine learning & deep learning applications.
 At SRI Intl.
 I've worked on Model Quantization/Pruning (SRI spin-off LatentAI), AMD and DASL.